-The Wayfinder Project is the innovation of award winning Master Artist Michelle Loughery.
+The Wayfinder Project ( LEGACY ART HIGHWAY) is the innovation of award winning Master Artist Michelle Loughery.

-The SUNFLOWER PROJECT is a global Public WAYFINDER Art Project that has a unifying theme and has been successful in bringing people together through public art trails that everyone can participate in.
 The involvement of federal grants, sponsors, and public installations around the sunflower theme has likely had a positive impact on many people during the COVID-19 pandemic, providing them with an opportunity to connect with others, experience the beauty of public art, and be inspired by the positive message of hope, peace and growth embodied by the sunflowers.
-The use of public art as a tool for community building and uplifting people during difficult times is a powerful and important aspect of projects like the Michelle Loughery Wayfinder Sunflower Art Project.

 Social change happens when communities go outside their own walls and find creative ways to connect their youth to their seniors and their past to their futures.
 A unique community mural art training program for youth, artists and creative communities.